Guidance for course providers seeking approval of radiation safety courses

 To be able to assess the courses appropriately, the following information is required.

-This should accurately reflect the course content.
+The course title should accurately reflect the course content.

 Course provider details

-This should include the name, address and Australian Business Number (ABN) of the course provider.
+Details should include the name, address and Australian Business Number (ABN) of the course provider.

 Entry requirements for applicants

 The course must contain a minimum set of subjects as core knowledge to ensure the applicant is familiar with the basic principles of radiation safety and protection.
-The course should be at an appropriate level and length for the particular licence.
-The amount of time devoted to core knowledge may need to vary according to the type of licence being sought.
-The course should include the following elements:

-Structure of matter: atoms, mass number, atomic number, isotopes
+- Structure of matter: atoms, mass number, atomic number, isotopes.

-Radiation: alpha, beta, gamma radiation and neutrons; radioactive decay; natural and induced radioactivity (cosmic radiation, radiation from terrestrial sources, radioactivity in the body and human sources of radiation); units of radioactivity; penetration power of radiation; interaction of radiation and matter
+- Radiation: alpha, beta, gamma radiation and neutrons; radioactive decay; natural and induced radioactivity (cosmic radiation, radiation from terrestrial sources, radioactivity in the body and human sources of radiation); units of radioactivity; penetration power of radiation; interaction of radiation and matter.

-Radiation dose: absorption of energy and ionisation; absorbed dose; equivalent dose and effective dose; dose rates; relationship of units
+- Radiation dose: absorption of energy and ionisation; absorbed dose; equivalent dose and effective dose; dose rates; relationship of units.

-Radiation detection and measurement: absorption of energy and ionisation; absorbed dose, equivalent dose and effective dose; dose rates; relationship of units; detection and measurement
+- Radiation detection and measurement: absorption of energy and ionisation; absorbed dose, equivalent dose and effective dose; dose rates; relationship of units; detection and measurement.

-Biological effects of radiation: basic physiology and cell biology (DNA, etc.); interaction of radiation with living cells; deterministic and stochastic effects
+- Biological effects of radiation: basic physiology and cell biology (DNA, etc.); interaction of radiation with living cells; deterministic and stochastic effects.

-External hazard: time, distance and shielding; neutron sources; radiation monitoring and record keeping
+- External hazard: time, distance and shielding; neutron sources; radiation monitoring and record keeping.

-Internal hazard: routes of entry; annual limit of intake (ALI); control of contamination and monitoring; radiotoxicity and treatment of contaminated persons
+- Internal hazard: routes of entry; annual limit of intake (ALI); control of contamination and monitoring; radiotoxicity and treatment of contaminated persons.

-Radioactive waste: consequences of waste; liquid, gas and solid discharges; regulations governing disposal of radioactive waste
+- Radioactive waste: consequences of waste; liquid, gas and solid discharges; regulations governing disposal of radioactive waste.

 Certificate of attainment